brainiak/rtcloud-projects/mindeye/docs/02-quickstart_realtime.md

       * The --nv flag stands for "NVIDIA" and allows the container to access the GPU.
    * Go to the rt-cloud directory: `cd </path/to/rt-cloud>`
    * Run the bash script we modified earlier: `source bashrc_mindeye`
-      * This is necessary to set up the FSL path and will also activate
+      * This is necessary to set up the FSL path and will also activate the uv environment.
    * Then run the project server/data analyzer
      ```
      bash scripts/data_analyser.sh -p mindeye --port 8898 --subjectRemote --test